ShonLab/Magnetic-Tweezers/README.md

 # Magnetic-Tweezers
 This repository contains:
-LabVIEW software for running a high-speed magnetic tweezer apparatus, and MATLAB scripts for analyzing the data that are obtained with it.
+a LabVIEW software for running a high-speed magnetic tweezer apparatus, and MATLAB scripts for analyzing the data that are obtained with it.